-At least 15 units in not more than two languages required in the lower division, except that only 10 units in a modern language are required in the commerce major.
+Foreign Languages: At least 15 units in not more than two languages are required in the lower division, except that only 10 units in a modern language are required in the commerce major.
 Each year of high school work in a foreign language will be counted in satisfaction of 3 units of this requirement.
-A minimum of two high school units is acceptable in any language except Latin, in which one unit is permissible.
+A minimum of two high school year-courses is acceptable in an language except Latin, in which a year-course is permissible.